devopness/devopness/docs/linked-resources/add-linked-resource.md

 ---
-title: Link a Server to an Application
+title: Add a Linked Resource
 intro: Link a server to an application to select which servers an application can be deployed.
 links:
     overview: